hoverbike1/TOTK-Mods-collection/README.md

 **Aspect Ratio:** Applies changes to the 3D scene render and UI elements to fit different aspect ratios
 - Set "Aspect Ratio" in Graphics Yuzu settings to "Stretch to Window"
-- Disable BlackscrenFix (already included)
+- Disable BlackscreenFix (already included)
-- Incompatible with controller mods (can be merged using custom tool)
+- Incompatible with controller mods (can be merged using custom tool) - found here: https://github.com/Fruithapje21/TOTK-Ultrawide
-- UI rescaling only works for 16:10 and ultrawide (>16:9) aspect ratios
+- Pre-rendered cutscenes play stretched.
 </br>

 ### Performance